13 Best Kontakt Libraries for All Categories 2026

 • Sample Import for Custom Sound Creation

-You can import your own samples which the granular engine treats identically to built-in content.
+You can import your own samples, which the granular engine treats identically to built-in content.
 This enables you to transform any recording into cinematic texture, letting you repurpose field recordings or existing synth lines in unexpected ways.
 The flexibility means you’re not limited to the included library once you understand the engine.

 • Real-Time Manipulation for Evolving Textures